PapaPiotr/EZDraw/README.md

 -Make sure to have Python3 installed on your system -Clone this depot
--Install dependencies by running the following line: pip install -r requirements.txt
+-Install dependencies by running the following line : pip install -r requirements.txt -Run the program : python3 (or python) main.py
--Run the program:
-  python3 (or python) main.py

 ## Dependencies